adyasinha-WIT/Multidimensional-Modelling-and-Mining-Data-Cubes/README.md

 # Multidimensional Modelling and Mining Data Cubes

-Developed a comprehensive business intelligence (BI) solution for World Wide Importers, encompassing multidimensional modeling, data mining, and strategic recommendations.
+A group project where we developed a comprehensive business intelligence (BI) solution for World Wide Importers, encompassing multidimensional modeling, data mining, and strategic recommendations.
 The project involved creating a multidimensional model for the WorldWideImportersDW data mart and designing data mining structures for the WWISales data mart to support effective decision-making.

 Technologies Used: